auromitamitra/auromitamitra.github.io/_resources/net_jrf.md

 <a href="/files/talk_ju_sept2021.pdf" target="_blank">[slides]</a>

-Because there aren't many resources for NET paper 2 in Linguistics, I'm planning to put up more material here, inluding (hopefully) unit-wise notes.
-Please get in touch if you have suggestions or want to contribute!

-If you are a student looking for more resources or have questions about the exam, drop me an email at [auromita.mitra@gmail.com](auromita.mitra@gmail.com), and I'll do my best to help!
+If you are a student looking for more resources or have questions about the exam, drop me an email at [auromita.mitra@nyu.edu](auromita.mitra@nyu.edu), and I'll do my best to help!